 - Recipient e-mail server has completely blocked delivery.

 There are occasionally instances in which valid e-mail addresses can hard bounce or a subscriber may mistakenly unsubscribe and will need to opt back in in your list.
+Hard bounces can be easily detected and removed using an email verification tool like DeBounce.

 What is Soft Bounce?